 On December 21, 2022, the Company issued the Note to the Sponsor, which provides for borrowings from time to time of up to an aggregate of \$2,300,000.
 Up to \$500,000 of the Note may be drawn and used for Working Capital Drawdowns and up to \$1,800,000 of the Note may be drawn and used for Extension Drawdowns.
 The Company borrowed \$1,100,000 under the Note on December 21, 2022, \$900,000 of which was an Extension Drawdown and \$200,000 of which was a Working Capital Drawdown.
-The Note does not bear interest and is repayable in full upon the earlier of the consummation of a Business Combination within the requisite time period.
+The Note does not bear interest and is repayable in full upon the earlier of the consummation of a Business Combination or the date the Company liquidates the Trust Account upon the failure of the Company to consummate a Business Combination within the requisite time period.
 Upon the consummation of a Business Combination, the Sponsor shall have the option, but not the obligation, to convert the principal balance of the Note, in whole or in part, into that number of shares of Class A common stock, \$0.0001 par value per share, of the Company (the "Converted Shares") equal to the principal amount of the Note so converted divided by \$10.00.
 The terms of the Converted Shares, if issued, will be identical to the terms of the Company's Public Shares, except that the Converted Shares (x) will not be registered under the Securities Act, and (y) will be subject to the terms of that certain letter agreement, dated as of December 22, 2020, among the Company, the Sponsor, and certain other parties thereto.
 The Note is subject to customary events of default, the occurrence of which automatically trigger the unpaid principal balance of the Note and all other sums payable with regard to the Note becoming immediately due and payable.
 On February 9, 2023 the Company borrowed an additional \$177,500 under the Note which was a Working Capital Drawdown.